Every six years all councils in New Zealand review their representation arrangements, as required by the Local Electoral Act 2001.

 - Council will not be reviewing Maori wards at this time as a decision was made previously.

-PUBLIC MEETING - The Local Government Commission has forwarded direction to Council on the hearing.
-A hearing will be held at the Mangawhai Club, starting 10am Thursday 14 March 2019.
+The Local Government Commission forwarded direction to Council on the hearing.
+A hearing was held at the Mangawhai Club, starting 10am Thursday 14 March 2019.

 At an extraordinary Council meeting held Tuesday 09 October 2018, it was decided that the Initial Proposal be adopted as the Final Proposal.
-(Public Notice available here) This provide for an appeal period until Monday 12 November 2018.
-Appeals were lodged with and decided upon by the Local Government Commission.
+(Public Notice available here).

 A hearing was held by council on Tuesday 11 September 2018 at the Mangawhai Club, Molesworth Drive.